Hirshorn, Boettinger among the best duos in youth hockey

 Väisänen and Teva will have an opportunity to help their team get back in the win column as they have a rematch against K-Espoo this Saturday.
 No matter who is in goal for the Pelicans, they should expect another steady stream of pucks and offensive zone time.

-Raynard, Parker get extreme for ‘08 Northern Alberta
+Raynard, Snell get extreme for ‘08 Northern Alberta

 Fresh off a solid showing at the 2022 Rocky Mountain Classic showcase for Western Canadian clubs, Parker Snell proved he is among the best 2008-born players at stopping the puck.